Embedding Stripe in a Headless WooCommerce and Next.js Store: What Actually Matters

 });

-Two details from the docs are easy to miss and important.
-First, the client_secret lets the client read and confirm that one PaymentIntent, so per Stripe you must keep it on a TLS page and never log it or put it in a URL you share.
-Second, the return_url is not optional in spirit: redirect-based methods and many authentication steps send the customer away and back, so your completion page must read the PaymentIntent from the query string and check its status rather than assuming success.
+Two details from the docs earn their keep here.
+The client_secret lets the client read and confirm exactly one PaymentIntent, so Stripe insists you keep it on a TLS page, never log it, and never drop it into a shared URL.
+And the return_url is not decoration: redirect-style methods and many authentication steps send the customer away and back, so your completion page has to read the PaymentIntent from the query string and check its status rather than assume the trip ended in success.

-A PaymentIntent tracks a single payment from creation through to success, including any authentication steps.
-You create it on the server with the amount in the smallest currency unit, the currency, and your method configuration, then return only its client_secret.
+A PaymentIntent is the object that tracks one payment from the first attempt through any authentication to its final result.
+You build it server-side with the amount in the smallest currency unit, the currency, and your method configuration, then return only the client_secret to the browser.

 const paymentIntent = await stripe.paymentIntents.create({